vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 specification asks for classification robustness.
 That is one instance of a general problem.
 The machine-learning toolkit was built for one property, on one kind of input region, in one application domain; a specification language lets us write down far more than that.
+This is the third of the challenges listed in Chapter 1, integrating property-driven training with verification.
 This part follows the framework of Flinkow et al. [@FlinkowCKMK25], which sets out what has to change, and why Vehicle is organised the way it is.

 Three difficulties stand between the standard recipe and training for arbitrary specifications.
 We take them in turn.

 ## Problem 1: specifications and objectives come apart

 The table at the end of Part I is the first difficulty in miniature.
-Interpreting a logical specification as an optimisation objective is done by hand, informally, and it is easy to get wrong --- and when it goes wrong nothing complains.
-Training proceeds, the loss falls, and the verifier reports no improvement, because the quantity being minimised was never the quantity being checked.
+Turning a logical specification into an optimisation objective is done by hand, and when it goes wrong nothing complains: training proceeds, the loss falls, and the verifier reports no improvement, because the quantity minimised was never the quantity checked.
+Casadio et al.

-The consequence Casadio et al. [-@CasadioKDKKAR22] draw is worth stating plainly: one kind of robustness does not imply another, so optimising for one can achieve very little in verification success rates for another.
-What is needed is not a better hand-translation but a *systematic* one --- a single source of truth from which both the verification query and the training objective are derived.
-That is exactly what a specification language can provide, and it is the reason training belongs inside the verification toolchain rather than beside it.
+[-@CasadioKDKKAR22] draw the consequence: one kind of robustness does not imply another, so optimising for one can achieve very little for another.
+What is needed is not a better hand-translation but a *systematic* one, a single source from which both the verification query and the training objective are derived.
+That is what a specification language can provide, and it is why training belongs inside the verification toolchain rather than beside it.

 ## Problem 2: from $\epsilon$-balls to hyper-rectangles